 Data Models in Bling are organized as projects which may be accessed through the user interface.
-Each project is based on a specific data source and consists of a single data model definition file, written in Bling.
+A project can connect to different data sources and may reference tables from these data sources.
+The project file defines the datamodel in Bling.
 A project may consist of multiple datasets and each dataset may contain multiple tables with corresponding columns.
 Tables and columns may be directly included from the data source or may be defined by the analyst as operations on the original table/column.
 This structure is illustrated in the following diagram.

 The Bling project consists of the following components.

-Data Model: The data model is defined using Bling.
-A model is stored as a file and serves as a unit for source control.
+Data Model: The data model is the definition of the project using Bling.
+A project may consist of several files and artefacts which are compiled together to create a datamodel with datasets.
+A project also serves as a unit for source control.
 The model gets compiled based on the rules of the language.
 Operations defined in the model are executed when users run reports based on the model.

 Data Source: This is the original database from where the model gets its data.
-One project/model can connect to a single data source.
-The model can then define views on the tables available in the data source using joins and SQL operations.
+One project/model can connect to multiple data sources.
+The model can then define views on the tables available in these data sources using joins and SQL operations.

 Dataset: A model may have multiple dataset definitions.
 A dataset consists of a logical group of tables, columns, relationships and operations that are likely to be accessed together in the future.
 For example, consider the data for a food delivery service.
 Different datasets may be defined in the data model to serve end-of-day reports and monthly or yearly reports.